diatmpravin/export_csv/README.md

 ExportCsv is a small library intended to simplify the common steps involved with export table data to CSV files.
 ExportCsv is compatible with recent 1.8 versions of Ruby as well as Ruby 1.9+

+#### Additional gem also provide rake db tasks.
+The command rake db:export_to_csv model=User pulls a database table into a csv.

 ## Installation

 Add this line to your application's Gemfile: